Privacy choices

 Start with the palette exactly as it appears in your interface or chart.
 Switch through each simulation mode and look for colors that become too similar, especially when those colors communicate different states or categories.

-• Paste the HEX values used by the palette, chart, or component.
+• Paste the concrete CSS color values used by the palette, chart, or component.

 • Review protanopia and deuteranopia for red-green distinction risks.